AKuuna/Games/README.md

 <h2>Snake</h2>

 No need to prolong, start your snake with using arrows!
+This one has to be opened on live server right now:)

 [Snake Game](https://github.com/AKuuna/Games/tree/main/AKSnakeUno/index.html)

 ![alt text](https://github.com/AKuuna/Games/blob/main/screenshots/snake_screenshoot.png "Snake")

+Plans for upgrades:
+* refreshing Sapper game by adding there menu
+* better answers tips on Mastermind game
+* adding options to Snake game
+    + fast forward movement
+    + adding some levels?
+    + adding teleport on sides
+    + adding some blocades
+    + adding high score and maybe restart?
+* marble game on a way
+* puzzle slider game